SiddharthNi/Reducing-Colors-On-Image/README.md

 # Reducing-Colors-On-Image

-"Reducing Colors On Image" I Used k-Mean Clustering Algorithm.so the some information about k-Mean Clustering Algorithm is this algorithm is an unsupervised learning algorithm that is used to solve the clustering problems in machine learning or data science.
+"Reducing Colors On Image" I Used k-Mean Clustering Algorithm.so the some information about k-Mean Clustering Algorithm is this algorithm is an unsupervised learning algorithm that is used to solve the clustering problems in machine learning.

 ## what is k-Mean Clustering Algorithm?